scambier/markov-strings/README.md

 string[] | Array<{ string: string }>
 ```

 `data` is an array of strings (sentences), or an array of objects.
 If you wish to use objects, each one must have a `string` attribute.
-The bigger the array, the better and more various the results.
+The bigger the array, the better and more varied the results.

 Examples: